IN INCUBATION UNDER THE GUIDANCE OF

 Quite exciting

-Something grand
+Something gold

-Now turn your head to the side
+Now turn your head

-And trace between the brightest lights
+And trace between

-I think that I was born
+Well, I think that I was born

 For something more than ordinary